Patagonia Day Hike: Mirador Las Torres, Torres del Paine, Chile

 Tours and Private Transfer in Patagonia

-We didn’t want to drive 2 hours to Torres Del Paine then drive 2 hours back after an 8 hour hike so we decided to book a private transfer.
+We didn’t want to drive 2 hours to Torres Del Paine then drive 2 hours back after an 8 hour hike so we decided to book a private transfer from Todo Ushuaia for USD 300 a day.
 There are also hiking tours with guides if you are interested in that.
 It’s much more expensive than taking the bus but you will be well taken care of.

 Torres del Paine Day Hike: Mirador Las Torres